How to Deal with Hunger and Cravings After Gastric Sleeve

-Dr. Fernando Garcia has helped countless people at his Tijuana and Fontana weight loss surgery centers.
+We have helped countless people at our Tijuana and Fontana weight loss surgery centers.
 One of the most popular surgeries performed is gastric sleeve surgery (sleeve gastrectomy), a safe and effective means of losing weight.
 We've discussed the surgery at length on the blog, though now we'd like to focus on the issue of hunger and cravings after surgery and what patients can do to address these matters.

 How Gastric Sleeve Surgery Works